csecht/Search-Engines-Scraper/README.md

 https://fire.ca.gov
 (MG) CAL FIRE - Home ->hosted by Scopia
 ```
 ...and the remaining results.
-All results would be printed to Terminal and writen to a file automatically titled: Results_gov+forest+policies.txt
+All results would be printed to Terminal and written to a file automatically titled: Results_gov+forest+policies.txt

-Arguments: --help, --about, or --use.  `multi_search --use` provides example search term syntax.
+Arguments: --help, --about, or --use.
+The command `multi_search --use` provides examples of search term syntax.

-User agents can be changed in the *_ua variables of the `multi_search` script.